-Shine Lawyers, on behalf of the applicant, filed a class action in the Federal Court of Australia against QSuper Board Pty Limited (as trustee of QSuper) in relation to changes to insurance policy premiums for members’ insurance cover that took effect on 1 July 2016.
+Shine Lawyers, on behalf of the Applicant, filed a class action in the Federal Court of Australia against QSuper Board Pty Limited (as trustee of QSuper) in relation to changes to insurance policy premiums for members’ insurance cover that took effect on 1 July 2016.

 The statement of claim and defence filed in the Federal Court of Australia provides further detail on the allegations in the class action and the QSuper Board’s defence.